o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/editor/components/components-draggable.md

 + **Normal** - Automatic state when a drag state begins.

 + **Valid** - Typically the state used when the draggable component pauses on a valid drop target.
-This state is determined by a script that you write or C\+\+ code that connects to the `UiDropTargetNotificationBus` and listens for the `OnDropHoverStart` method.
+This state is determined by a script that you write or C++ code that connects to the `UiDropTargetNotificationBus` and listens for the `OnDropHoverStart` method.

 + **Invalid** - Typically the state used when a draggable component pauses over an invalid drop target.
-This state is determined by a script that you write or C\+\+ code.
+This state is determined by a script that you write or C++ code.
 When a valid drag state is triggered, a notification is automatically sent using the `UiDropTargetNotificationBus`.

-The script or C\+\+ can use the `UiDraggableBus` to set the drag state of the **Draggable** component.
+The script or C++ can use the `UiDraggableBus` to set the drag state of the **Draggable** component.
 It can also set the drop state of the **DropTarget** to indicate valid drop targets to the user.
 To see an example of simple drag Lua script, open `DraggableElement.lua` in `Gems\LyShineExamples\Assets\UI\Scripts\LyShineExamples\DragAndDrop`.